 When a manager has a trusting, two-way relationship with an employee, it’s nearly impossible to be too involved.
 You’re not bossing.
 You’re working together.
 And that makes all the difference, according to Gallup.

 Take these six initiatives into consideration and see how they impact your productivity levels.
-Tackle them one at a time, preferably, as opposed to all at once.
+Tackle them one at a time, rather than all at once.,